RayPlante/ADASS/README.md

    git config --global user.email teuben@gmail.com
    git config --global user.name "Peter Teuben"

-   (which didn't seem to work for me....)
+   (which didn't seem to work for me all the time, and even when it does, I get "error: git-credential-osxkeychain died of signal 11" message twice after a push, but at least I don't have to type my user name and password!)

    Also useful: